kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 - Final review--remember it is not too late to surface any ethical concerns.
 - Verify the words/language being used are not racist/harmful.
-- Remind the submitter of their responsibility, if they choose to ignore requests for de-identification or similar concerns.
+- Remind the submitter of their responsibility if they choose to ignore requests for de-identification or similar concerns.

 ### Essential Tasks